C-D-Lewis/rebble-docs/README.md

 - Remove 'double backtick' symbol links (mdformat can do this for you) until another solution is found
 - Remove SDK/CloudPebble specific Jekyll tags, keeping only SDK instructions (for now?)
 - Check links to other headings on the page work, and that code snippet languages are correct
+- Convert HTML tables and images to Markdown ones (also removing any image label magic).